aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 aptos move run --function-id <resource-account-address>::create_nft_with_resource_and_admin_accounts::set_minting_enabled --args bool:true --profile admin
 ```

-TODO: Ask Chloe to help make these `<resource-account-address>` placeholders more clear.
-Is this the `nft-receiver` profile address?
-Can we say that instead?

 3. As usual, receive output asking you to accept a gas fee for the transaction and enter: `yes`.

 4. Receive output contaning: